braze-inc/braze-docs/_docs/_api/endpoints/messaging/send_messages/post_send_transactional_email.md

 hidden: true
 description: "This article outlines details about the Send Transactional Email message via API Triggered Delivery Braze endpoint."
 ---

 {% api %}
 # Sending Transactional Email via API Triggered Delivery
 {% apimethod post %}
 /transactional/v1/campaigns/YOUR_CAMPAIGN_ID_HERE/send
 {% endapimethod %}

 The Send Transactional Email endpoint allows you to send immediate, ad-hoc messages to designated users.
-Similar to the [Send Triggered Campaign Endpoint]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_triggered_campaigns/), this campaign type allows you to house message content inside of the Braze dashboard while dictating when and to whom a message is sent via your API.
-Unlike the Send Triggered Campaign Endpoint which accepts an audience or segment to send a message to, a request to this Transactional Email Endpoint must specify a single user either by External User ID or User Alias as this campaign type is purpose-built for 1:1 messaging of alerts like order confirmations or password resets.
+This endpoint is used alongside the creation of a [Transactional Email Campaign]({{site.baseurl}}/api/api_campaigns/transactional_campaigns) and cooresponding Campaign ID.
+Similar to the [Send Triggered Campaign endpoint]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_triggered_campaigns/), this campaign type allows you to house message content inside of the Braze dashboard while dictating when and to whom a message is sent via your API.
+Unlike the Send Triggered Campaign Endpoint which accepts an audience or segment to send messages to, a request to this endpoint must specify a single user either by External User ID or User Alias as this campaign type is purpose-built for 1:1 messaging of alerts like order confirmations or password resets.

-Please note that to send emails with this endpoint, you must have a Campaign ID, created when you build an [Transactional Email Campaign]({{site.baseurl}}/api/api_campaigns/transactional_campaigns).

 Transactional Email is currently available as part of select Braze packages.
 Please reach out to your Braze Customer Success Manager for more details.